Leucanthemum x superbum

 This cultivar goes against the pure white Shasta daisy grain with lemon to pastel yellow petals surrounding the classic yellow center.

-It grows 15 to 18 inches tall with four-inch-wide blooms that will last over two weeks in a vase.
+Part of the Amazing Daisies® series, it grows 15 to 18 inches tall with four-inch-wide blooms that will last over two weeks in a vase.

 One of the larger cultivars, ‘Becky’ produces flowers three to four inches in diameter on three- to four-foot stems.
 The blooms are long lasting and make excellent cut flowers.